 We are concerned that the Forest Service’s proposed action would disrupt established water rights and create inconsistent management of the state’s water resources.
 California businesses and consumers rely on the established system to regulate water use.

 In calendar year 2015, we reported collecting approximately 36 million gallons.
 Looking over the longer-term, what was collected in 2015 is 29% less than the average over the last ten years, which had the majority of years without drought condition

 No, we manage our operations for long-term sustainability.
 We only collect water that naturally flows to the surface of our Arrowhead spring site in Strawberry Canyon.
 Our team regularly monitors the spring water flows and environmental conditions at this site.

 We’re a part of the California community — and so are the 1,200+ Arrowhead employees who live here.
 So we’re committed to finding ways to save water and to conserve throughout our operations.
-Under the drought conditions that we are experiencing today, we diversify our supply of spring water to minimize the effect on the individual sources.
-By monitoring and managing each individual spring, we help care for the spring sources and their surrounding environments.
+By monitoring and managing each individual spring, we help care for the spring sources and their surrounding environments and since 2016, new technology in our California bottling plants have helped save approximately 65M gallons of water per year.
 See more on our efforts in California here.

 Almost 80% of the mountain spring water we collect in California is delivered in the Golden State for the enjoyment of our fans.
 Like any local business, we have deep connections to the local communities in which we operate and to their environments.
 Learn more about how we stay responsible to California here.